swiftlang/swift-evolution/proposals/nnnn-playground-quicklook-api-revamp.md

 /// Playground logging may also be able to support specialized descriptions
 /// of other types.
 ///
-/// Implementors of `CustomPlaygroundConvertible` may return a value of one of
+/// Implementors of `CustomPlaygroundDisplayConvertible` may return a value of
-/// the above types to also receive a specialized log description.
+/// one of the above types to also receive a specialized log description.
 /// Implementors may also return any other type, and playground logging will
-/// generated structured logging for the returned value. public protocol CustomPlaygroundConvertible {
+/// generated structured logging for the returned value. public protocol CustomPlaygroundDisplayConvertible {
   /// Returns the custom playground description for this instance.
   ///
   /// If this type has value semantics, the instance returned should be